brodycj/android-sqlite-ndk-native-driver/README.md

 # Android sqlite native driver - cordova-sqlite-storage native driver branch

-Provides Android NDK build of sqlite3 (<http://sqlite.org/>, public domain) with a low-level JNI interface accessible from a single (singleton) single `SQLiteNative` class.
+Provides Android NDK build of sqlite3 (<http://sqlite.org/>, public domain) with a low-level JNI interface accessible from (static) `SQLiteNDKNativeDriver` class.

 Based on [SQLiteGlue-core](https://github.com/sqlg/SQLiteGlue-core), which may be adapted for other Java platforms.